-- Add to a bowl and microwave for five minutes, covered with a paper towel, then let cauliflower cool in the refrigerator for 5-10 minutes.
+- Add to a bowl and microwave for five minutes, covered with a paper towel, then let cauliflower cool in the refrigerator for 5 to 10 minutes.

 - Add back to your cauliflower dish, and add half your cheddar cheese and half your mozzarella, Italian seasoning, garlic confit or grated garlic, egg, a pinch of salt and a pinch of pepper.
 Mix thoroughly.

-- Press your mixture down onto the parchment paper in your baking sheet to create a crust that is about ⅛-¼” thick, and use a knife to shape your pizza.
+- Press your mixture down onto the parchment paper in your baking sheet to create a crust that is about 1/8 to 1/4-inch thick, and use a knife to shape your pizza.
 You can also use cookie cutters to make small round pizzas for kids.

-- Bake for 15-20 minutes (the top should be golden brown), then remove, and carefully flip onto your second piece of parchment paper, and cook an additional 5-10 minutes or until the other side is golden also.
+- Bake for 15 to 20 minutes (the top should be golden brown), then remove, and carefully flip onto your second piece of parchment paper, and cook an additional 5 to 10 minutes or until the other side is golden also.

-- Remove from the oven, spread out your desired amount of sauce, top with remaining cheese, a sprinkle of red pepper flakes and italian seasoning if desired, and put back in the oven just long enough for the cheese to melt (about 5 minutes).
+- Remove from the oven.
+Spread out your desired amount of sauce, and top with remaining cheese, a sprinkle of red pepper flakes, and Italian seasoning, if desired.
+Put back in the oven just long enough for the cheese to melt (about 5 minutes).

 - Slice, garnish with fresh basil, and enjoy!